plusclouds/leov4-domain-validator/docs/TOKEN_VALIDATION_GUIDE.md

 - createdAt

 - Encryption library of laravel will be used to encrypt/decrypt the tokens. ([https://laravel.com/docs/11.x/encryption](https://laravel.com/docs/11.x/encryption))

 ## Token Validation

-When the domain and validation method are passed to the service:
+When the domain is passed to the service both validation methods are checked:
 1. DNS(CNAME)
 - **dns_get_record** function will be used to retrieve only **TXT** records from the domain, which will then be passed to the **ValidateToken** function.
 - Based on the return from **ValidateToken** function, the user will get the corresponding response